MrRefactoring/storybook-design-token/README.md

-⚠️ **This is the documentation for v4 which supports Storybook v9 and newer.
-Please check the v3 branch for the release supporting Storybook v7 and v8.** ⚠️
+⚠️ **This is the documentation for v5 which supports Storybook v10 and newer (ESM-only).
+Please check the v4 branch for Storybook v9, or the v3 branch for Storybook v7 and v8.** ⚠️

 # Storybook Design Token Addon